-Picture of welder.
+Picture of copper.
 Photo courtesy of Alexas_Fotos from Pixabay

 Copper is known for its exceptional conductivity and corrosion resistance, which makes it uniquely suited for many applications across various industries.